-The Victorian Era — the period of Queen Victoria’s reign from June 20, 1837 until her death on January 22, 1901 — was a time of peace, prosperity, and refined sensibilities.
+Victorian Era dangers that people faced varied.
+That was because the Victorian Era — the period of Queen Victoria’s reign from June 20, 1837 until her death on January 22, 1901 — was also a time of peace, prosperity, and refined sensibilities.
 Fertility rates increased, no catastrophic epidemics or famines occurred, and health standards and nutrition rose.
 Nitrous oxide became a common anesthetic in 1846, chloroform was introduced a year later, and antiseptics were discovered by Joseph Lister in 1867.
 In fact, things were so good during the Victorian Era the populations of England and Wales doubled and approximately 15 million people emigrated to other countries, primarily the United States, Australia, and Canada.

-Ship travel was dangerous for emigrants who were poor and primarily English, Irish, or Scottish.
+One of the more notable Victorian Era dangers was ship travel for poor emigrants who were primarily English, Irish, or Scottish.
 To transport them, emigrants traveled in “steerage,” which in the early Victorian Era was a windowless and ventless lower deck compartment near the rudder that was about 5 feet high:

 “[Steerage is] cold, dark, and — at the very outset of the voyage — foul-smelling.
 It extends nearly the whole length of the vessel beneath the saloon deck, and is divided into gloomy compartments.”

 People were crammed into these compartments with four tiers of berths or bunks, two on each side:

 “[They were] roughly driven hither and thither, and urged into their places by much hard swearing and abuse.
 Neither officers nor men considered them worthy of the least respect, and treated them as a drove of cattle.”